-Xerox was the inventor of photocopying and because of good patents they got a 15 year head start on the competition, which made them the king of photocopying for decades.
+Xerox was the inventor of photocopying and because of good patents, they got a 15-year head start on the competition, which made them the king of photocopying for decades.
 Even now if you say “I need to Xerox something” it means photocopy.

 eBay was the first developer of the consumer online auction process—and has been the king of that industry for years.

 Tesla currently dominates the markets in both electric vehicles and battery technology for homes.
-That’s because they have a first mover advantage of being the first major American companies to bring these technologies to mass market.
+That’s because they have a first mover advantage of being the first major American companies to bring these technologies to the mass market.

 Like it has been for these companies a first mover advantage can be very helpful in business, but usually only if you have one of three things going for you.

 Three Ways Companies Can Leverage First Mover Advantage